-Whereas the works we have discussed so far focussed on the visualization of geographical and vessel related data, the work of da Silva, Charles Fulcher [6] allows the investigation of land-sea connections.
+Whereas the works we have discussed so far focussed on the visualization of geographical and vessel related data, the work of da Silva, Charles Fulcher [3] allows the investigation of land-sea connections.
 It shows to the reader human impact on the sea from land and vice versa.
 The maps show the connection between vessels and ports and also depict the distribution of gear types used in different regions etc. All that is done with descriptive labels, lines and appropriate legends which any person can be easily understood.

-The work of Barris about the state of the salmon [7] provides a good basis for a platform to support analysis and interaction for fishery data through visualization.
+The work of Barrus about the state of the salmon [4] provides a good basis for a platform to support analysis and interaction for fishery data through visualization.
 It uses DFO data related to salmon in BC rivers and the author discussed and tried to produce visualizations for questions that marine experts asked him to solve.
 In particular, in his work he says that all data sources for DFO are decentralized and there is practically no interface which allows user to analyze data.
 So he combined several data sources and produced visualizations which answers questions about the state of salmon in Canadian rivers.

 Approaches to Visualization